Senior Conservator of Paintings

 Ann Hoenigswald is senior conservator of paintings at the National Gallery of Art.
 She received her undergraduate degree from the University of Pennsylvania in art history and history, and her MA in art conservation from Oberlin College and the Intermuseum Conservation Association.

 Since joining the Gallery in 1977, she has treated many masterpieces in the collection.
-Although she has worked on paintings from the 13th through the 20th centuries, her focus has been on late 19th-century and early modern works.
-Her treatments of Edouard Manet’s paintings and her extensive work on Vincent van Gogh’s have been widely celebrated.
+Although she has worked on paintings from the 13th through the 18th centuries, her focus has been on late 19th-century and early modern works.
+Her treatments of Edouard Manet’s paintings and those of Vincent van Gogh and Pablo Picasso have been widely celebrated.
 Most recently, she finished the restoration of Mary Cassatt’s Little Girl in a Blue Armchair (1878).

 General InformationThe National Gallery of Art and its Sculpture Garden are at all times free to the public.
 They are located on the National Mall between 3rd and 9th Streets at Constitution Avenue NW, and are open Monday through Saturday from 10:00 a.m. to 5:00 p.m. and Sunday from 11:00 a.m. to 6:00 p.m.
 The Gallery is closed on December 25 and January 1.
 With the exception of the atrium and library, the galleries in the East Building will remain closed until late fall 2016 for Master Facilities Plan and renovations.
 For information call (202) 737-4215 or visit the Gallery's Web site at www.nga.gov.
 Follow the Gallery on Facebook at www.facebook.com/NationalGalleryofArt, Twitter at www.twitter.com/ngadc, and Instagram at http://instagram.com/ngadc.